 - The number and type of transactions will be monitored.

-An accountant’s cost can also change based on their ability to conform with the International Best Practices.
-It is important here to align your business to your accountant.
-An accountancy firm is only as good as its employees and often they would have gained their certifications from abroad first.
-What is the make-up of the company and to what best practices do they adhere?
+An accountant’s cost can also change based on their ability to conform to International Best Practices.
+It is important here to align your business with your accountant.
+An accountancy firm is only as good as its employees, and often they would have gained their certifications from abroad first.
+What is the make-up of the company, and to what best practices do they adhere?
 A big four company will cost you more but has the strength to back and certify your accounts to global standards.
-Do you need the auditing power of a big four company or will a base level to international mid-tier group perform the task effectively?
+Do you need the auditing power of a big four company, or will a base-level to international mid-tier group perform the task effectively?

 If you cannot measure something, how can you improve?
 It is very important to ensure that your accounting firm can give you the reports you need.
 These vary from business to business and from C-level to C-level.
 Everyone wants something different based on what is important to them.

-The difference of cost can also change with this factor.
-Many low to mid-tier firms will not have the ability to customize report for your business.
+The difference in cost can also change with this factor.
+Many low to mid-tier firms will not have the ability to customize reports for your business.
 They will use accounting software and will pull out reports in that standard.
 The more effective firms will tailor it to exactly what you need.

 When choosing an accounting firm in the UAE, you must understand the experience of that company.
-Aligning your company, its jurisdiction and activity to the skill set of the accountant is vital.
+Aligning your company, its jurisdiction, and its activity to the skill set of the accountant is vital.

-When evaluating the company, you can ask for references or details of the company that have similar stature and activities to yours.
-Most accountants will give you a list of the big companies that they have worked for or work with, but it is important with alignment to your business – the answer is no. Choose a company with experience in your field, your location(s) and with a proven track record of success.
+When evaluating the company, you can ask for references or details of the company that has similar stature and activities to yours.
+Most accountants will give you a list of the big companies that they have worked for or worked with, but it is important with alignment to your business – the answer is no. Choose a company with experience in your field, your location(s), and a proven track record of success.